-he following stories are examples of what can happen to heating systems when some or all of the "details" are ignored.
-A large apartment complex in downtown Boston was experiencing some very severe overheating with their steam system.
-The management company had recently purchased a weather-responsive control from our company.
+A large apartment complex in the downtown Boston area was experiencing some very severe overheating with their steam system.
+The Management Company had recently purchased a weather-responsive control from our company.
 This control was suppose to measure the indoor temperature, the outdoor temperature and then make a decision on how long the burner/boiler should run to satisfy the building's heating needs.

 I met with the service technicians who were trying to figure out the problem.
 We started by going through the operation of the control.
 Within a few minutes, we found one of the problems.
 One of the components of these weather-responsive controls is a sensor that is located near the end of a steam supply main.
 It is wired back to the control and its purpose is to sense when there is temperature in the system.
 This tells the control that steam has been distributed throughout the building.
-Now the control will let the boiler run for so many minutes on and then keep it off for so many minutes based upon the heating cycle.
-However, none of this can happen until the "steamestablished" sensor measures temperature in the system.
+The control will let the boiler run for so many minutes, then keep it off for so many minutes, based upon the heating cycle.
+However, none of this can happen until the "steam-established" sensor measures temperature in the system.

 In this system, someone installed the sensor on a return line that had long been disconnected from the system.
 That's why the building was overheating.
 The sensor never "sensed" any temperature, so the control kept telling the boiler to run and run!
 The boiler was cycling off its pressure control.
 The solution was to relocate the sensor to one of the steam mains.